rjspencer/docs/theming.md

 TicketsBuyLink
 :	a link to where tickets for this event can be purchased

+EventPresaleTicketsBuyLink
+:	a link to where tickets for this event's presale can be purchased

 VenueName
 :	the name of the venue where this event is taking place